Cricket-Williamson leaves NZ team ahead of second test

-WELLINGTON, Dec 10 (Reuters) - New Zealand captain Kane Williamson has left the team a day out from their second test against West Indies to attend an appointment with his pregnant wife, the team said on Thursday.
+WELLINGTON, Dec 10 (Reuters) - New Zealand captain Kane Williamson has left the team a day out from their second test against West Indies to attend a medical appointment with his pregnant wife, the team said on Thursday.

 Williamson told reporters last week his wife Sarah was due to give birth to their first child "in mid-to-late December" and coach Gary Stead said after the innings and 134-run first test victory the team supported him taking paternity leave.

-The team said in a statement on Thursday that Williamson had returned to his hometown of Tauranga to attend a medical appointment with his wife but "at this stage he is still available for tomorrow's test".
+The captain returned to his hometown of Tauranga to attend the appointment but was expected back for the test.

+"At the moment we need a little bit more time for Kane to work out whether he comes back or not," Stead told reporters at the Basin Reserve.

+"We still expect him back ... but becoming a dad for the first time is pretty important so we just need a bit more time."

 ((greg.stutchbury@thomsonreuters.com;))